Release notes

 Improved: Dashboard

-Using the "Dashboard" menu option, you can view maps of municipalities, water boards, provinces, and environmental services.
-These maps show who is already connected and who is already publishing.
-A similar map is now also available for safety regions.
+Via the 'Dashboard' menu option, you can view maps of municipalities, water boards, provinces, and environmental services.
+These show who is already connected and who is already publishing.
+As of now, such a map is also available for safety regions.

 December 2024